nitu45641/filter-plus/readme.txt

 == Upgrade Notice ==

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/filter-plus` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the 'Plugins' screen in WordPress.
-1. All Settings will be found in Admin sidebar -> filter-plus
+1. Go to Admin sidebar → Filter Plus to create and configure your first filter.